gkhadyoth/ATS_Checker/README.md

 # ATS_Checker

-> This is the file structure to work this on Local PCs (Open to understand)
+> This is the file structure to run on Local PCs (Open to understand)

 ats_resume_filter/
 │